Blueberries ‘n Cream Danish Braid

-Follow these easy instructions and create a flaky, buttery cream cheese Danish at home.
-You can be a master at this, I promise!
+Follow these easy instructions and create a flaky, buttery cream cheese danish at home!

 One of the kitchen challenges I gave myself last year was to make homemade Danish pastry.
 You know those buttery, flaky, fruit/cream cheese filled pastries at catered breakfasts and meetings?
 They’re totally irresistible, I know.

 Making Danish pastry at home was extremely intimidating, but I put on my big girl pants last October and spent days in my kitchen trying my hand at it.
 Call me determined, call me pastry crazy, call me whatever but I finally got it!
 Lucky for us, the recipe I use to make our beloved pastries at home is a quick-method.